gilbertozioma/Bincom-Training/README.md

 ## Session 2: HTML AND CSS Overview (Contd.)
 **CSS (BOX MODEL):**
-- How to use the CSS box model for spacing, borders, and backgrounds, CSS for page layout, lists and links.
+- How to use the CSS box model for spacing, borders, and backgrounds, CSS for page layout, lists, and links.

 **HTML & CSS (SUMMARY):**
 - Working with images, tables, creating forms, adding audio and video to your website, working with fonts and printing, CSS3 transitions, transforms, animations, and filters.